-In order to enter the clinical year of the Program, each student must meet the following criteria:

-- i) Successfully complete all didactic year classes as outlined in this document. - a.
-Achieve an overall cumulative average of 3.0 - 1) If the cumulative GPA at the end of the didactic phase of the Program is below 3.0 the student maybe prohibited from progressing to the clinical year, remediated, or dismissed from the Program.

-- b.
-If a student is, or has been placed, on probation the program faculty will determine if the student is ready to enter the clinical year.
-At the discretion of the program faculty, the student may be held from entering the clinical year until satisfactory remediation is complete. - c.
-Students must meet the behavioral and practice standards of the Idaho State Board of Medicine in order to proceed into the clinical year. - d.
-Have current immunizations as required by Idaho State University and the clinical sites. - e.
-Complete the PACKRAT examination. - f.
-Demonstrate competent physical examination and clinical reasoning skills as determined by clinical skills problems via mock patient, objective examinations, or other simulations, administered by the Program faculty. - g.
-Conform to PA code of ethics as listed in Appendix 1. - h.
-Conform to professional behavior guidelines in this document. - i.
+- i) In order to enter the clinical year of the Program, each student must meet the following criteria: - a.
+Successfully complete all didactic year classes as outlined in this document. - b.
+Achieve an overall cumulative average of 3.0 - 1) If the cumulative GPA at the end of the didactic phase of the Program is below 3.0 the student may be prohibited from progressing to the clinical year, remediated, or dismissed from the Program. - c.
+If a student is, or has been placed, on probation the Program faculty will determine if the student is ready to enter the clinical year.
+At the discretion of the Program faculty, the student may be held from entering the clinical year until satisfactory remediation is complete. - d.
+Students must meet the behavioral and practice standards of the Idaho State Board of Medicine in order to proceed into the clinical year. - e.
+Have current immunizations or exemptions as required by Idaho State University and the clinical sites. - f.
+Complete the PACKRAT examination. - 1) If a student's PACKRAT score is less than 120, they will be asked to enroll in the elective PAS 6689 Special Topics: PANCE Prep course. - g.
+Demonstrate competent physical examination and clinical reasoning skills as determined by clinical skills problems via mock patient, objective examinations, or other simulations, administered by the Program faculty. - h.
+Conform to PA code of ethics as listed in Appendix 1. - i.
+Conform to professional behavior guidelines in this document. - j.
 Read the Clinical Year Guidelines and Policies section of this handbook, and agree to abide thereby by signing the accompanying statement.